wvwwvwwv/polymorphic-companion-containers/README.md

     .into()
 };

-// The `CompanionStack` instance can be retrieved, but the lifetime of the reference is
+// The `CompanionStack` instance can be retrieved, but the reference's
-// limited to the scope of the `dyn_future` variable. let (dyn_future, dyn_stack) = dyn_future.retrieve_stack();
+// lifetime is limited to the scope of the `dyn_future` variable. let (dyn_future, dyn_stack) = dyn_future.retrieve_stack();

 // The buffer is allocated on the stack.